 Total purchase consideration comprised of US\$408.0 million, on a cash-free and debt-free basis.
 The foreign exchange rate used to translate the purchase price consideration and fair values of assets acquired was based on the exchange rate as at the date of the Hixson Acquisition.
-Further information regarding the preliminary purchase price allocation is contained in Note 4 of the Unaudited Interim Condensed Consolidated Financial Statements for the three-month and nine-month periods ended September 30, 2021.
+Further information regarding the preliminary purchase price allocation is contained in Note 6 of the 2021 Consolidated Financial Statements.